The 2025 Legislative Session will commence on Monday, January 13th and is expected to conclude on Sunday, April 27th.

 -

-Fully funds LEOFF Plan 2 contribution rates.
+This bill fully funds LEOFF Plan 2 contribution rates.
+Appropriations reflect pension rates adopted by the Board.

 Jan 8 - Prefiled for introduction.